sammigachuhi/my_django/docs/15-rendering-on-render.md

 https://django-sanitation-app.onrender.com/australia/questionnaires

-Click on a questionnaire and see it open up one of our responses!
+Click on a questionnaire and see it open up our responses!

 ![Django on Render](images/django_render.PNG)